 I don’t question the religious bits, but the “perfect timing” to me is an example of the “personal God” who intervenes in people’s lives.
 And I think that can be a harmful belief.
-What if timing doesn’t fit for you?
+What if the timing doesn’t work for you?
 Then God is not helping you?

 No, if there is a God, I don’t believe in a God who micro-manages people’s lives.